 - 7.8 The centres of the three market towns are different in character, but perform the important role of being the heart of each community providing a range of shops and a central location for other essential services. - 7.9 Brandon town centre is compact and contains some attractive traditional shop fronts.
 The majority of the town centre is within Brandon Conservation Area, and contains a number of listed buildings and buildings of local importance.
-Brandon is the gateway to the Brecks, and the town centre is close to the Little Ouse, the river walks and the museum, and is an important focus for tourism as well as shops and services for local residents. - 7.10 Mildenhall town centre is the historic core of the town, and wholly within the Conservation Area.
+Brandon is the gateway to the Brecks, and the town centre is close to the Little Ouse, the river walks and the museum, and is an important focus for tourism as well as shops and services for local residents.

+- 7.10 Mildenhall town centre is the historic core of the town, and wholly within the Conservation Area.
 There are many listed buildings and buildings of local importance, and important townscape views.
 It offers a wide range of shops from a modern, large supermarket to small local shops with traditional shop fronts.
 Mildenhall acts a focus for shopping, leisure, business and community services for residents of the town and surrounding villages (including personnel from the two United States Air Forces bases). - 7.11 Newmarket's High Street runs for one mile from the Jubilee Clock Tower to the Cooper Memorial Fountain.
-The High Street and its surrounding streets contain Newmarket's historic core, the main shopping area (including a twice weekly outdoor market and the Guineas Shopping Centre), training stables and visitor attractions including the new National Heritage Centre for Horseracing and Sporting Art.

-- 7.12 Town centres have a number of functions and roles, and are important to residents, businesses and visitors alike.
+The High Street and its surrounding streets contain Newmarket's historic core, the main shopping area (including a twice weekly outdoor market and the Guineas Shopping Centre), training stables and visitor attractions including the new National Heritage Centre for Horseracing and Sporting Art. - 7.12 Town centres have a number of functions and roles, and are important to residents, businesses and visitors alike.
 They act as retail, employment and service centres for the surrounding rural hinterland; they contain many historic, cultural and archaeological assets; and are centres for leisure and entertainment venues, and arts, culture and tourism facilities.
 The importance of the town centres is recognised, and a masterplan for each of the market towns will be developed in full consultation with the many business, representative groups and interests that operate within, or rely on the individual town centre.
 The level of detail of the masterplan should be appropriate and proportionate to the size of the town, and the constraints and opportunities it presents.
-The masterplans will develop the spatial objectives of the Core Strategy to promote environmental improvements (including improvements to pedestrian links and accessibility), enhance the attractiveness of the towns, and promote growth and manage change. - 7.13 The town centre masterplans will identify the character and context for new and existing retail and other town centre uses and provide a framework for managing change. - 7.14 Additional retail provision of a size appropriate to the scale and role of the centre will be supported in local centres, such as Lakenheath and Red Lodge in accordance with policies CS1 and CS11.
-These and all other retail and commercial leisure proposals on sites lying outside the master plan area or coming forward in advance of the master plan will be determined in accordance with national and local policy.
+The masterplans will develop the spatial objectives of the Core Strategy to promote environmental improvements (including improvements to pedestrian links and accessibility), enhance the attractiveness of the towns, and promote growth and manage change. - 7.13 The town centre masterplan will identify the character and context for new and existing retail and other town centre uses and provide a framework for managing change.